edgio-docs/edgio-docs/guides/next.md

 npm create next-app my-next-app
 ```

-To deploy you Next.js application on the Moovweb XDN:
+To deploy your Next.js application on the Moovweb XDN:

 1. Set `target: 'serverless'` in `next.config.js`.
 If this file doesn't exist, create it with the following content: